The Ultimate Guide to Observing Mars

 Since then, numerous space probes and landers have successfully journeyed to the Red Planet, beginning in the mid-1960s.
 Scientists now have a better understanding of this dry, desolate world filled with extinct volcanoes, canyons, craters, and a thin atmosphere.

 While there are no “little green men” on Mars, humanity’s missions there have searched for signs of ancient microbial life.
-So far, none have been found, but with three spacecraft now en route to the Red Planet, including China’s Tianwen-1 Mars Mission, United Arab Emirates’ Hope Mars Mission, and NASA’s Mars 2020 Mission with the Perseverance Rover and the Ingenuity Helicopter, we may be on the brink of some exciting new discoveries!
+So far, none have been found, but with three spacecraft now en route and soon to be arriving to the Red Planet, including China’s Tianwen-1 Mars Mission, United Arab Emirates’ Hope Mars Mission, and NASA’s Mars 2020 Mission with the Perseverance Rover and the Ingenuity Helicopter, we may be on the brink of some exciting new discoveries in 2021!

 Tip #1: Understanding Mars Opposition